naimur978/Partial-Discharge-Segmentation---Kubernetes/README.md

   ![PD Signal Visualization](docs/pd_signal_visualization.png)

-  I created these visualizations to help engineers quickly identify PD patterns in signals.
-As you can see in the image:
+  These visualizations help engineers quickly identify PD patterns in signals.
+As seen in the image:

   - The top plots show the raw signal data
   - The middle plots display the filtered signal after preprocessing
-  - The bottom plots highlight regions where my model has detected potential partial discharges (in red boxes)
+  - The bottom plots highlight regions where the model has detected potential partial discharges (in red boxes)

-  This visual representation makes it much easier to identify patterns and verify the model's detection accuracy.
+  This visual representation simplifies pattern identification and verification of the model's detection accuracy.
   [Detailed documentation for the `/test` endpoint](docs/test-endpoint.md)

 - **`/test-text`** - Text-based test endpoint (returns JSON analysis)